Page loading ... Please wait.

 Meanwhile, remove the second round of pastry and roll it into a 12 inch (30 cm) circle.
 Using a 2 1/2 inch (6 cm) star cookie cutter, cut out about 20 stars.
 Place the stars on a parchment paper-lined baking sheet, cover with plastic wrap, and place in the refrigerator.

 Make the Cherry Filling: Place the cherries in a large bowl.
-Add the sugar, tapioca, salt, lemon juice, vanilla extract, and Kirsch (if using) and gently toss to combine.
+Add the sugar, tapioca, salt, lemon juice, vanilla extract, and Kirsch or almond extract (if using) and gently toss to combine.
 (If using canned cherries also add the 1/3 cup (80 ml) reserved cherry juice.)
 Let sit for about 10-15 minutes and then pour the mixture into the prepared pie shell and dot with the 2 tablespoons (25 grams) of butter.
-Lightly brush the rim of the pastry shell with the egg wash.
+Lightly brush the rim of the pastry shell with cream.
 Starting at the outside edge of the pie, place the cut out pastry stars in a circular pattern on top of the cherries, making sure the tips of the stars are touching.
-Once the top of the pie is completely covered with the pastry stars, brush the entire surface with the cream.
+Once the top of the pie is completely covered with the pastry stars, lightly brush the entire surface with the cream.
 Sprinkle with a little granulated white sugar.

 Place the pie on a larger baking pan, lined with parchment paper, to catch any spills.
-Bake the pie for about 15 minutes and then reduce the oven temperature to 350 degrees F (177 degrees C).
+Bake the pie for about 15 minutes and then reduce the oven temperature to 350 degrees F (180 degrees C).
 Continue to bake the pie for about 25 - 35 minutes or until the crust is a deep golden brown color and the cherry juices are starting to bubble.
-If the edges of the pie are browning too much during baking, cover with a foil ring.
+If the edges of the pie are browning too much during baking, cover with a pie shield or foil ring.

 Makes one 9 inch (23 cm) pie.